This article was published here on 13 January 2019

 The existence of a biblical typology “Passover – Eucharist” allows us to seek an answer to the question: since both celebrations have the external form of the feast, does this typology also include rite structures of them?

 It should be noted at the beginning that the first Passover of Israel in Egypt did not have any structure, it was a simple religious act in honor of God: eating a lamb with unleavened bread and bitter herbs (cf. Ex 12:1-13:16).
-However, probably many centuries before the coming of the Messiah to the world, each subsequent Passover, celebrated on the anniversary of that first one, had already established the structure of the subsequent four parts, connected with the bowing out of the subsequent four ritual cups of wine in accordance with the progress of the liturgical action.
+However, probably many centuries before the coming of the Messiah to the world, each subsequent Passover, celebrated on the anniversary of that first one, had already established the structure of the consecutive four parts, connected with the bowing out of the consecutive four ritual cups of wine in accordance with the progress of the liturgical action.
 This structure is preserved by the “Passover Haggadah” , the basic Jewish book of paschal liturgy .

 This article will summarize the results of the analysis of the Passover rite, which were published in the form of a doctoral thesis in 2008.
 The rite of the Eucharist will be shown in the light of Luke’s notation in Acts 2:42, where, according to the biblical scholars, this rite as a four-element structure is hidden .